firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-125:5">As for such as turn aside unto their crooked ways, the LORD shall lead them forth with the workers of iniquity: but peace shall be upon Israel.</p>

-<p id="psa-126:1"><A Song of degrees.> When the LORD turned again the captivity of Zion, we were like them that dream.</p>
+<p id="psa-126:1">When the LORD turned again the captivity of Zion, we were like them that dream.</p>

 <p id="psa-126:2">Then was our mouth filled with laughter, and our tongue with singing: then said they among the heathen, The LORD hath done great things for them.</p>